Bousfield lattices of non-Noetherian rings: some quotients and products: Background on Bousfield lattices

 We can use the tensor product to define another operation on Bousfield classes.

 \begin{definition} For any Bousfield class $\<Z\>$ in the Bousfield lattice $\BL$, define the \textit{complementation operator} $a(-)$ to be

 \end{definition}

 The complementation operator was first considered by Bousfield~\cite{[Bou79a]}, and later by Hovey and Palmieri~\cite{[HP]}, in the stable homotopy category.
 Note that the definition requires knowing there is a set of Bousfield classes.
-They prove the following properties of $a(-)$ in that context, but the proof is formal and applies in any well generated tensor triangulated category.\\
+They prove the following properties of $a(-)$ in that context, but the proof is formal and applies in any well generated tensor triangulated category, or any well generated localizing tensor ideal of such a category.\\

 \begin{lemma}~\cite[Lemma 2.3]{[HP]} The complementation operator $a(-)$ has the following properties. \begin{enumerate} \item $\<E\>\leq a\<X\>$ if and only if $\<E\>\w \<X\>=\0$. \item $a(-)$ is order-reversing: $\<X\>\leq \<Y\>$ if and only if $a\<X\>\geq a\<Y\>$. \item $a^2\<X\>=\<X\>$. \end{enumerate} \end{lemma}